 Ross Feller Casey, one of the nation’s preeminent personal injury law firms, has recovered more than $1 billion over the last five years alone on behalf of its clients, including those who suffered catastrophic spinal cord injuries.

-Founding partner Matt Casey, among the leading Philadelphia spinal cord injury lawyers, won a remarkable $85 million verdict for a 30-year-old University of Pennsylvania medical student who fell 20 feet through an open manhole in Philadelphia, injuring his spinal cord.
+Founding partner Matt Casey, among the leading Philadelphia spinal cord injury lawyers, won a remarkable $85 million verdict for a University of Pennsylvania medical student who fell 20 feet through an open manhole in Philadelphia, injuring his spinal cord.
 Casey proved at trial that the company that owned and operated manholes throughout the city had prior notice that its covers were being removed.

 Founding partner Joel J. Feller successfully litigated a Philadelphia spinal cord injury lawsuit involving a 10-year-old girl who suffered permanent paralysis in an automobile crash.
 She was a passenger in the rear middle seat of her grandfather’s truck, and a defectively designed occupant restraint system caused the injury.
 Several days into the trial, the truck maker agreed to settle the spine injury case for $30 million.